albinvar/anonfiles-uploader/README.md

 ## Introduction

-Anon Files Uploader is a php file uploader which runs using Anonfiles API.
+Anon Files Uploader is a simple php file uploader which runs using Anonfiles API.

 ## Features